Unified Description of Spin-Lattice Coupling and Thermodynamics in the Pyrochlore Heisenberg Antiferromagnet: Abstract

 \section{Abstract}

-We present an extended model to describe the spin-lattice coupling, incorporating individual vibrations of bonds and atomic sites alongside distance-dependent exchange interactions.
+We study an extended model to describe the spin-lattice coupling, incorporating individual vibrations of bonds and atomic sites alongside distance-dependent exchange interactions.
 The proposed spin Hamiltonian can be effectively considered as an interpolation between two well-established minimum models, the bond-phonon model and the site-phonon model.
-The extended model well reproduces successive field-induced phase transitions as well as the thermodynamic properties of a 3-up--1-down state in the pyrochlore-lattice Heisenberg antiferromagnet, including negative thermal expansion, an enhanced magnetocaloric effect, and a sharp specific-heat peak.
-Our approach is broadly applicable to various spin models, providing a framework for identifying the primary phonon modes responsible for spin-lattice coupling and for understanding complex magnetic phase diagrams.
+The extended model, which treats bond phonons and site phonons on comparable footing, well reproduces successive field-induced phase transitions as well as the thermodynamic properties of a three-up--one-down state in the pyrochlore-lattice Heisenberg antiferromagnet, including negative thermal expansion, an enhanced magnetocaloric effect, and a sharp specific-heat peak.
+The present approach is broadly applicable to various spin models, providing a framework for identifying the primary phonon modes responsible for spin-lattice coupling and for understanding complex magnetic phase diagrams.

-{\it Introduction.} The interplay between spin and lattice degrees of freedom, namely the spin-lattice coupling (SLC), is ubiquitous in magnetic compounds due to the variation of exchange parameters against the relevant atomic displacements.
+{\it Introduction}---The interplay between spin and lattice degrees of freedom, namely the spin-lattice coupling (SLC), is ubiquitous in magnetic compounds due to the variation of exchange parameters against the relevant atomic displacements.
 A direct manifestation of the SLC effect is the exchange striction, as represented by the observation of linear magnetostriction proportional to the short-range spin-spin correlation $\langle {\mathbf S}_{i} \cdot {\mathbf S}_{j} \rangle$ on a one-dimensional spin chain \cite{2008_Zap}.
-Furthermore, the SLC can be a source of structural instability even with no orbital degrees of freedom, potentially leading to a spin-Peierls(-like) transition characterized by multimer formation \cite{1975_Bra, 1993_Has, 2020_Pau} and/or a spin-driven Jahn-Teller transition accompanied by global lattice deformation \cite{2000_Lee, 2000_Yam, 2002_Tch}.
+Furthermore, the SLC can be a source of structural instability even with no orbital degrees of freedom, potentially leading to a spin-Peierls(-like) transition characterized by multimer formation \cite{1975_Bra, 1993_Has, 2020_Pau} and/or a spin Jahn-Teller transition accompanied by global lattice deformation \cite{2000_Lee, 2000_Yam, 2002_Tch}.

 Two minimal models have been proposed to describe the SLC microscopically: the bond-phonon (BP) model \cite{2004_Pen} and the site-phonon (SP) model \cite{2006_Ber}.
 The former assumes independent vibration of each bond, whereas the latter assumes independent displacement of each atomic site (Fig.~\ref{Fig1}).
 The BP model has been demonstrated as a powerful approach to reproduce a metamagnetic transition to a magnetization plateau and the associated magnetostriction in frustrated chromium spinels \cite{2004_Pen, 2010_Sha, 2012_Miy, 2014_Kim, 2019_Ros, 2020_Miy, 2021_Yam, 2024_Duc}.
 Nevertheless, it oversimplifies the phonon-mediated spin interactions because no further-neighbor interactions beyond the nearest-neighbor ones are considered.
 In contrast, the SP model neglects the global lattice deformation but effectively incorporates phonon-mediated three-body spin interactions, enabling the reproduction of magnetic long-range orders (LROs) \cite{2006_Ber, 2007_Mat, 2010_Mat, 2016_Aoy, 2019_Aoy, 2021_Aoy}, complicated phase transitions \cite{2020_Gen, 2023_Gen_1, 2023_Gen_2, 2008_Wan}, and molecular spin excitations \cite{2024_Gao, 2013_Tom, 2018_Gao, 2021_He}.
 Recently, the SP model has been applied to a variety of crystallographic systems, such as the triangular lattice \cite{2008_Wan}, kagome lattice \cite{2008_Wan, 2022_Gen}, breathing pyrochlore lattice \cite{2019_Aoy, 2021_Aoy, 2020_Gen, 2023_Gen_1}, and honeycomb lattice \cite{2024_Zhe}, sparking theoretical predictions for the emergence of diverse magnetic phases.